Carbohydrates are one of the main parts of our daily food intake. They provide us with sugar and subsequently with energy.

 Why you should eat fiber

-I’ve written extensively about fiber and it benefits to our health especially in relation to disease prevention.
+I’ve written extensively about fiber and it benefits to our health.
 Consumption of fiber has been inadequate throughout our society and its benefits not very much appreciated.

 It’s important to distinguish between soluble and insoluble fiber.
 Each one of them provides us with different kind of benefits to our health.